-Users will create chat groups to manage teamwork.
+If you don’t allow, then users will create chat groups to manage teamwork.
 This will lead to large-scale confusion and chaos.
 Group chat is NOT the right way to manage a project.
 That is why the “teams” part of Teams exist.
 Chat is for ad-hoc work and teams are for structured work.
 That is why both features should be available to users.
 Teach them which approach to use when and leave them alone.
 Trust them.

 This is a common concern.
 There is a simple solution for it.
 In Azure AD, you can set recycling and automatic deletion of unwanted teams.
 The recycling period is configurable.
 Few days before the automatic deletion, the team owners get a mail to check if they want to extend the site.
 If they don’t respond, the site is deleted.
 Simple and effective.

 Customers are worried that people will use names like “CEO office”, “HR”, “Incentives”, product names unofficially while creating teams.
 The solution is to configure Teams with automated prefix / suffixes.
 This way, user created team names are never used in isolation.
 Problem solved.
+See detailed steps here.

 You already know the solution.
 Automatic purging of idle teams releases the space wasted by unused teams.